MickyBalladelli/PSUnity/README.md

 Driving Unity from Powershell makes sense as it provides a lot of flexibility in how the data is retrieved and updated in the PSUnity environment.

 For example, we could use Powershell to connect to SCOM and retrieve the status of monitored systems.
-These monitored systems can be of any type, itís then up to you to decide what and how you represent your findings within Unity.
+These monitored systems can be of any type, it‚Äôs then up to you to decide what and how you represent your findings within Unity.
 As we will see I chose a number of scenarios to display different kinds of objects.

-Itís true that since Unity supports C#, I could have used .NET and C# to retrieve information about servers and display it.
+It‚Äôs true that since Unity supports C#, I could have used .NET and C# to retrieve information about servers and display it.
 But then only Devs would have used PSUnity, and I really want IT pros to use it.
 IT pros use Powershell, not C#.

 ## Structure of PSUnity